Wooden Door Costs: Simple Breakdown for Interior and Exterior Doors in Long Island City, NY

 Step 2: Door Selection and Ordering

-Based on your needs and budget, installers recommend appropriate door types and wood species.
+Based on your needs and priorities, installers recommend appropriate door types and wood species.
 They consider your home's style, security requirements, and energy efficiency goals.

 Custom doors require precise specifications.
 Standard doors ship faster but may need minor modifications to fit your opening perfectly.